RJDennis/SmolyakApprox.jl/README.md

 # SmolyakApprox.jl

 This package implements Smolyak's method for approximating multivariate continuous functions.
-Two different types of interpolation schemes are allowed: Chebyshev polynomials or piecewise linear.
+Two different types of interpolation schemes are allowed: Chebyshev polynomials and piecewise linear.

 To install this package you need to type in the REPL